 The protein encoded by this gene is a member of the pexin family.
 It is found in serum and tissues and promotes cell adhesion and spreading, inhibits the membrane-damaging effect of the terminal cytolytic complement pathway, and binds to several serpin serine protease inhibitors.
 It is a secreted protein and exists in either a single chain form or a clipped, two chain form held together by a disulfide bond. [provided by RefSeq, Jul 2008]

 GeneCards Summary for VTN Gene

 VTN (Vitronectin) is a Protein Coding gene.
 Diseases associated with VTN include Glanzmann Thrombasthenia and Camptodactyly-Arthropathy-Coxa Vara-Pericarditis Syndrome.
-Among its related pathways are Integrin Pathway and Focal Adhesion.
+Among its related pathways are Immune System and Primary Focal Segmental Glomerulosclerosis FSGS.
 GO annotations related to this gene include heparin binding and scavenger receptor activity.
 An important paralog of this gene is PRG4.

 UniProtKB/Swiss-Prot for VTN Gene